vllm-project/vllm-spyre/docs/getting_started/installation.md

 ### No module named `torch`

-You may have installed PyTorch into the system-wide Python environment but may have missed to install it into the virtual environment for vLLM-Spyre:
+You may have installed PyTorch into the system-wide Python environment, not into the virtual environment used for vLLM-Spyre:

 ```sh
   File "/home/senuser/multi-aiu-dev/_dev/sentient-ci-cd/_dev/sen_latest/vllm-spyre/.venv/lib64/python3.12/site-packages/vllm/env_override.py", line 4, in <module>